-While laptop ownership is not a requirement, it is very strongly encouraged.
-Students should take into consideration that the Schulich computing environment is predominantly Windowsbased when making decisions with respect to computer hardware and software purchases.
+While computer ownership is not a requirement, it is strongly encouraged.
+If students do not own a computer, they must have unlimited access to an off-site, reasonably current computer with printing facilities and access to the internet.
+Students should take into consideration that the Schulich computing environment is predominantly Windows-based when making decisions with respect to computer hardware and software purchases.